zhizhuwang/codekata/README.md

 * Expr

-    Evaluate the string expression, which is combined with single digit positive integers and arithmetic operations including `+ - * / ( ) `
+    Evaluate the string expression, which is combined with single digit positive integers and arithmetic operators including `+ - * / ( ) `